grayleonard/koa-uglify2/README.md

 This rule will serve admin-files/*.js to, for example: ```GET 12345/testFile.js```

-Note that regex should end with \.js$/ - this middleware currently only handles request paths that end with '.js' to save CPU cycles; testing regexes for every request would be expensive.
+Note that regex needs to end with \\.js$/ - this middleware currently only handles request paths that end with '.js' to save CPU cycles; testing regexes for every request would be expensive.